sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 Apply the Windows Recovery Environment (Windows RE) image.
 These tools help repair common causes of unbootable operating systems.
 The image is stored in a separate drive partition.
 The script **ApplyRecovery.bat** uses the diskpart scripts: HidePartitions-UEFI.txt and HidePartitions-BIOS.txt to set up this partition.
 These scripts must be placed in the same folder as ApplyRecovery.bat.

-When you apply an FFU, you can choose to configure the recovery partition as ppart of applying the FFU.
+When you apply an FFU, you can choose to configure the recovery partition when you apply the FFU.

 ```
 D:\Deployment\ApplyRecovery.bat